-- We start with spending time understanding the key concepts covered in Blue Book Theory (including scales, intervals, cadences, modulations, writing effective melodies and rhythms).
-Once we start compositions on Sibelius, you need to spend time on your piece(s) at break/lunch/before/after school.
-It won't get better without those chunks of time computers always available in Room 14/Back of Room 12. - Parents Check on any homeworks that have been set.
+- In Year 10, we started by understanding the key concepts covered in Blue Book Theory (including scales, intervals, cadences, modulations, writing effective melodies and rhythms).
+Once we start compositions on software, you need to spend time on your piece(s) at break/lunch/before/after school.
+It won't get better without those chunks of time computers always available in Room 14. - Parents Check on any homeworks that have been set.
 Ask to hear their composition(s) and ask them what they are about.
 Chat about the piece and ask them what they are doing to create it.
 You don't need to understand the musical terms, but it will be clear if they know what they are doing.
 They need ear/headphones and access to Youtube to listen to lots of other compositions for wider listening inspiration. - Students Make sure your piece is telling a story and has a clear theme or idea behind it.
 Also make sure that you ask for help and collaborate with classmates/peers for feedback and how to improve!